 Descriptive Statistics for Young and Exiting Factories

 A complete picture of the long-run trajectory of part-year operation in the Russian Empire requires an understanding of the relationship between factory entry and exit and working days.
 In the main text, we present evidence that factories that tended to work fewer working days per year were more likely to exit.
 Tables A10 and A11 enhance this picture by providing descriptive statistics of very young and exiting factories.
-To keep these results comparable and consistent to our survival estimates, we include only factories in European Russia, in non-taxed industries, and with 15 or more employees.
+To keep these results comparable and consistent to our survival estimates, we include only factories in European Russia and with 15 or more employees.

 Table A10 includes four panels describing young factories, those with an age of less than three years.
 Panels A through C provide general description, while Panel D compares younger and older factories.
 Panel D highlights the many differences between younger and older factories: younger factories work far fewer days per year, are much smaller in terms of number of workers or total machine power, are more capital intensive in terms of power per worker, and are roughly similar in terms of workforce composition, urban vs. rural location, and number of factories in the same district and industry.
 Many of these differences are similar as those between surviving and exiting factories.

 Comparisons between exiting and surviving factories are highlighted in Table A11.
-Factories that did not survive to 1900 worked fewer days per year, had much less machine power (and were less capital intensive), were much smaller in terms of number of workers, were younger, were more likely to employ children, employed slightly more children, were located near a larger number of other factories in the same industry, and were slightly more likely to be located in urban locations.
+Factories that did not survive to 1900 worked fewer days per year, had much less machine power (and were less capital intensive), were much smaller in terms of number of workers, were younger, were more likely to employ children, employed slightly more women, were located near a larger number of other factories in the same industry, and were more likely to be located in urban locations.

 Placing the descriptive statistics on entering and exiting factories in parallel presents a more complex picture of the evolving Russian industrial sector’s relationship with working time.
 Factories with more machine power had more working days and were more likely to survive.
 Entering factories were more capital intensive but smaller overall.
 It seems likely that entering as a full-year factory required large capital expenditure but factories that were able to make this expenditure were more likely to survive.
 Gregg (2020) highlights how limited access to long-term finance created a variety of distortions in the Imperial Russian industrial sector.
 Furthermore, factories located near other factories, which perhaps enjoyed more robust and less varying labor markets, were more likely to survive.